Kantō Massacre: September 1–2: Police spread false rumors and give permission to kill

 Kanagawa Prefectural Police chief Nishizaka Katsuto reported that on the night of September 1 he gave his district chiefs "a certain mission to deal with the emergency situation," the details of which he refused to describe.
 Towards the end of his life, Nishizaka told an interviewer that "someone must have said that 'Korean malcontents' were dangerous in such a time of confusion."

-According to multiple reports from Japanese witnesses, beginning on the night of September 2 police officers in Yokohama, Kanagawa and Tokyo began informing residents that it was permissible to kill Koreans.
+According to multiple reports from Japanese witnesses, beginning on the night of September 2, police officers in Yokohama, Kanagawa and Tokyo began informing residents that it was permissible to kill Koreans.
 Some orders were conditional, such as killing Koreans who resist arrest, but others were more direct: "kill any Koreans who enter the neighborhood" or "kill any Koreans you find."
 Also on the night of September 2, as police organized a vigilante band to kill Koreans in the Noge region of Yokohama, one of the organizing police officers told a newspaper reporter that Koreans had been caught with a list of neighborhoods to burn, carrying gasoline and poison for wells.
 In the town of Yokosuka, police officers told locals that Korean men were raping Japanese women, inciting Japanese men to form vigilante lynch mobs.
 In Bunkyō, the police falsely reported that Koreans had poisoned the water and food supply.
 Nishizaka's final report on the massacre acknowledges in a secret appendix that these rumors were all false.

 September 2–9: Japanese lynch mobs massacre Koreans and others

-As a result of the police-initiated rumors, beginning on September 2 Japanese citizens organized themselves into vigilante bands and accosted strangers on the street.
-Those who were believed to be Korean or Chinese were murdered on the spot.
-Vigilantes armed themselves with bamboo spears, clubs, Japanese swords, and guns.
-People who wore Korean or Chinese clothes were immediately killed, along with members of minority groups such as Ryukyuans whose languages were difficult for other Japanese people and foreigners to understand.
+As a result of the police-initiated rumors, beginning on September 2, Japanese citizens organized themselves into vigilante bands and accosted strangers on the street.
+Those believed to be Korean or Chinese were murdered on the spot.